(Obstructive Apnea; Central Apnea; Mixed Apnea)

 - Loud snoring

-- Breathing that stops during the night that—as noticed by a bed partner
+- Breathing that stops during the night—as noticed by a bed partner

 - Repeated waking at night